Why Do People Get Divorced? 10 Reasons And Statistics

 3. Abuse and domestic violence

-If arguing escalates to domestic abuse and violence, not only is it grounds for divorce and the final straw for many couples, but it is a crime as well.
+If arguing escalates to domestic abuse and violence, not only is it an acceptable reason for divorce and the final straw for many couples, but it is a crime as well.
 Domestic violence in a relationship is serious, and the issue does not typically resolve itself.
 Many people try to solve the problem, but it can keep recurring and become more intense over time.

 4. Getting married too young